Hitch Cargo Carrier

 Leader Accessories Hitch Mount Cargo Basket

-Made to fit 2” hitch receivers, the cargo carrier is one of the affordable solutions to deal with multiple types of objects.
+Made to fit 2” hitch receivers, the cargo carrier is one of the affordable solutions to deal with multiple objects.
 It mounts on almost all vehicles with a 2” receiver, which tends to be larger vehicles.
 But it can even mount on a smaller hitch receiver with a hitch adapter.
 If its design is simple, its capacity is at modern standards.
-The weight capacity of the hitch cargo receiver is situated at 500lbs as a maximum point.
+The hitch cargo receiver’s weight capacity is at 500 lbs as a maximum point.
 It means it can carry plenty of everyday objects and equipment.

-Since it comes shipped in a box, the carrier is split into two main pieces which need to be put together.
-The pieces include the two cargo carriers, a pivot bolt, a safety pin, the folding receiver tube in two pieces, and 3 reflector pieces added when the carrier is done.
-For safety purposes, it is recommended to keep the reflector pieces on the carrier at all times.
+Since it comes shipped in a box, the carrier is split into two pieces that must be put together.
+The pieces include the two cargo carriers, a pivot bolt, a safety pin, the folding receiver tube in two pieces, and three reflector pieces added when the carrier is done.
+For safety purposes, keeping the reflector pieces on the carrier is always recommended.

-At the same time, the carrier may be used in conjunction with its roof-mounted brother, offered by Leader Accessories as well.
+At the same time, the carrier may also be used in conjunction with its roof-mounted brother, offered by Leader Accessories.
 Both carriers can significantly increase the load capacity of an SUV or compact car, and they can work together as well.
 Other accessories can be purchased as well.
 An anti-rattle stabilizer can go a long way.
-It can offer increased comfort for those traveling long distances and those who want to ensure the cargo is as stable as possible.
+It can offer increased comfort for those traveling long distances who want to ensure the cargo is as stable as possible.

 Curt 18145 Basket-Style Cargo Carrier

-With a 500lbs carrying capacity and adjustability for both the 1.1/4” and the 2” receivers, the carrier is one of the most robust options in its class.
-Curt made it with tubular steel only, eliminating the need for mesh materials.
-This, in return, offered a carrier for larger objects which is truly durable.
+With a 500-lb carrying capacity and adjustability for both the 1.1/4” and the 2” receivers, the carrier is one of the most robust options in its class.
+Curt only made it with tubular steel, eliminating the need for mesh materials.
+This, in return, offered a carrier for larger, durable objects.

 The two-piece design is easy to assemble and easy to install.
-However, it will need some securing straps as most other hitch cargo carriers.
+However, it will need some securing straps like most other hitch cargo carriers.
 A securing net can be a good purchase from this perspective.
 Furthermore, it is also important to consider that the carrier is made for larger objects such as luggage and bikes.
 It is why the tubular design can even prove easier to maintain.
 Cleaning it is very easy.
-Using a garden hose for the water source and a sponge with detergent, cleaning the carrier is simpler than cleaning a mesh design alternative.
+Cleaning the carrier using a garden hose for the water source and a sponge with detergent is simpler than cleaning a mesh design alternative.

 However, it does have its own drawbacks as well.
-One of the biggest inconveniences comes with the fixed shank, which doesn’t offer any freedom of movement and which actually fixed the carrier close to the ground.
-It also means that the carrier will get dirtier much faster when traveling as a result.
+One of the biggest inconveniences comes with the fixed shank, which doesn’t offer any freedom of movement and fixed the carrier close to the ground.
+It also means that the carrier will get dirtier much faster when traveling.
 However, those considering this style of cargo carrier are interested in its robustness and less in its cleanliness.

 King Bird Folding Cargo Carrier

-With a 520lbs maximum load capacity, the cargo carrier is the most powerful solution in its class.
-It is recommended for heavyweights, and it can also be the versatile solution needed for drivers who need to deal with various types of cargo.
+With a 520 lbs maximum load capacity, the cargo carrier is the most powerful solution in its class.
+It is recommended for heavyweights and can also be a versatile solution for drivers who must deal with various cargo types.
 At the same time, the mesh materials are recommended for smaller objects which would otherwise slip through the steel bars.

-It is almost the best-looking solution from this perspective, and it can certainly attract users who value aesthetics.
-But the carrier also comes with 4 reflectors recommended for safety during the day and during the night on busy roads.
+From this perspective, it is almost the best-looking solution, and it can certainly attract users who value aesthetics.
+But the carrier also comes with four reflectors recommended for safety during the day and night on busy roads.

 OxGord Universal Auto Steel Rear Hitch Mount Carrier

-As one of the lightest steel hitch cargo carriers, the product can be considered by those who are not necessarily looking for a robust alternative.
-With a weight of just over 58 pounds, it is easy to handle, and it can also be quickly installed.
+As one of the lightest steel hitch cargo carriers, the product can be considered by those not necessarily looking for a robust alternative.
+With a weight of just over 58 pounds, it is easy to handle and can also be quickly installed.

 How to Choose the Best Hitch Cargo Carrier

 There are a few basics characteristics to look at when choosing the best hitch cargo carrier.
-The good news is that these products are always evolving, and they offer a stronger profile and more appealing designs than ever before.
+The good news is that these products are always evolving, offering a stronger profile and more appealing designs than ever before.
 Furthermore, they are now available for all types of vehicles as they are friendlier to use and install.

-A hitch cargo carrier does not need to be taken into a dealership to be installed on a vehicle, and this makes it a simple solution to a complex problem, that of insufficient cargo space.
-But even if all designs are different, it’s still worth pointing out that they can actually be compared simply by looking at the following characteristics at their core.
+A hitch cargo carrier does not need to be taken into a dealership to be installed on a vehicle, making it a simple solution to the complex problem of insufficient cargo space.
+But even if all designs are different, it’s still worth pointing out that they can be compared simply by looking at the following characteristics at their core.

 Objects It Needs to Carry

-Before even considering a hitch cargo carrier, it is important to think of its purpose.
+Before even considering a hitch cargo carrier, it is important to consider its purpose.
 Which objects will it carry the most?
 Are these objects tall, heavy, or large?
-These questions need to be addressed, and their answers can steer the buyers in a certain direction.
+These questions must be addressed, and their answers can steer the buyers in a certain direction.

 The heavier the load, the bigger the weight capacity needs to be.
 The smaller the objects, the more suitable a mesh design is.
-If the driver is handling the carrier alone, a lightweight product is recommended.
-These variables need to be addressed, and the objects which are actually carried need to correspond with the type of hitch cargo carrier preferred by the driver.
+A lightweight product is recommended if the driver is handling the carrier alone.
+These variables must be addressed, and the objects carried must correspond with the type of hitch cargo carrier preferred by the driver.

-At the same time, the objects which are carried can also be established in relation to the trunk of the car.
-Whatever does not fit in the trunk can fit on the carrier and the other way around.
+At the same time, the objects carried can also be established in the car’s trunk.
+Whatever does not fit in the trunk can fit on the carrier and vice versa.
 But many people consider hitch cargo carries for larger objects which would not fit in the car in the first place.
 They can be pieces of equipment such as a lawnmower.
-At the same time, it is also recommended to choose a carrier that facilitates the transportation and the safety of the cargo as a lawnmower, for example, is not too cheap to replace.
-It needs to be properly secured and properly stable, even at higher speeds.
+At the same time, it is also recommended to choose a carrier that facilitates the transportation and the safety of the cargo, as a lawnmower, for example, is not too cheap to replace.
+It must be properly secured and stable, even at higher speeds.

-The objects which are carrying on the carrier can also influence trunk access.
-Larger objects are easy to transport, but they might actually limit access to the trunk while on the carrier.
-Furthermore, it is essential to think about this if the cargo is not light and mandatory access to the trunk.
+The objects which are carried on the carrier can also influence trunk access.
+Larger objects are easy to transport, but they might limit access to the trunk while on the carrier.
+Furthermore, it is essential to consider this if the cargo is not light and requires access to the trunk.
 For some designs, it means that this compromise needs to be made.
-It is also important to consider that access to the trunk may also be made from the side while the carrier is mounted, even if there is no cargo.
-It means that heavier objects could be harder to remove from the car’s trunk in this situation.
+It is also important to consider that access to the trunk may be made from the side while the carrier is mounted, even if there is no cargo.
+It means heavier objects could be harder to remove from the car’s trunk.

 Weight

 The actual weight of a hitch cargo carrier is more important than many people think.
-If the weight is seen concerning the car’s load capacity, it also needs to be seen from the handling perspective.
-For this purpose, it is essential to choose a solution that handles easily and can be mounted and taken off with ease by a single person.
+If the weight concerns the car’s load capacity, it must also be seen from the handling perspective.
+For this purpose, choose a solution that handles easily and can be mounted and taken off easily by a single person.

-The average weight of a hitch cargo carrier averages between 70 and 100lbs.
-The lightest option of just 58lbs is made from aluminum, and it is recommended for its ease of use.
-However, since the hitch cargo carrier is actually made from steel in most cases, it might be a bit heavier, at least heavier than the 70lbs mark seen in many popular designs.
+The average weight of a hitch cargo carrier averages between 70 and 100 lbs.
+The lightest option of just 58 lbs is made from aluminum and is recommended for its ease of use.
+However, since the hitch cargo carrier is made from steel in most cases, it might be a bit heavier, at least heavier than the 70lbs mark seen in many popular designs.

-Another important instance when living with hitch cargo carries the ease in which the driver can place it into storage.
-Carrying a large piece of metal is not recommended for those with back pain, for example.
+Another important instance when living with hitch cargo carries the ease with which the driver can place it into storage.
+Carrying a large piece of metal is not recommended for those with back pain.
 It is why the weight of the carrier can also come with some discomfort in this area.
-It is highly recommended to store the carrier somewhere close to the car, like the garage.
-This ensures that even if the hitch-mounted carrier needs to be carried, the distance would be actually manageable.
+Store the carrier somewhere close to the car, like the garage, is highly recommended.
+This ensures that the distance would be manageable even if the hitch-mounted carrier needs to be carried.

 The weight of the hitch cargo carrier is also important to the overall load capacity of the car.
-It is why drivers are recommended to read the car’s user manual and see which maximum weight is allowed on the hitch receiver.
-If this information is not available, the best bet is to contact the auto dealership directly to see the exact load capacity for a specific vehicle.
+It is why drivers should read the car’s user manual and see which maximum weight is allowed on the hitch receiver.
+If this information is unavailable, the best bet is to contact the auto dealership directly to see the exact load capacity for a specific vehicle.

 Weight Capacity

-Some of the best and most popular hitch cargo receivers come with a weight capacity of up to 500lbs.
-This is more than enough for the average user, but it can also be much less than this with a few cheap alternatives.
+Some of the best and most popular hitch cargo receivers come with a weight capacity of up to 500 lbs.
+This is more than enough for the average user but can also be much less than this with a few cheap alternatives.

 This weight capacity is important concerning the actual cargo.
-Some gardening equipment can be heavy, as is the case with some types of sporting equipment.
-Other cargo such as boxes of clothing or household items might not be as heavy.
+Some gardening equipment can be heavy, as with some sporting equipment.
+Other cargo, such as boxes of clothing or household items, might not be as heavy.
 However, a few instances where drivers tried to carry decorative rocks in large boxes led to the deterioration of the hitch cargo receiver.

-It is why all drivers are recommended to check this maximum load capacity before planning the transport.
-The easiest way to do so is by actually checking the maximum load of the hitch carried in the manufacturer’s description.
+It is why all drivers should check this maximum load capacity before planning transport.
+The easiest way to do so is by checking the hitch’s maximum load carried in the manufacturer’s description.
 This capacity is usually noted on the box.

 Those shopping online can find the information in the product’s description.
-If this information is not available, consumers are advised to contact the hitch cargo carrier manufacturer directly.
+Consumers are advised to contact the hitch cargo carrier manufacturer if this information is unavailable.
 In most cases, this can be done by phone or via email.
 Furthermore, it is also recommended to choose a solution that allows full transparency and offers this information from the start to maintain good credit.

 The weight capacity of a cargo carrier also needs to be known in relation to the tire pressure, especially on the tires in the vehicle’s back.
-Drivers are advised to check tire pressure before and while the cargo is loaded.
+Drivers are advised to check tire pressure before and while loading the cargo.
 Air can get away in small quantities, and it can influence fuel economy, top speed, and even the handling of the car.
-In this perspective, it is actually recommended to keep an eye on tire pressure from time to time.
+In this perspective, it is recommended to keep an eye on tire pressure from time to time.

 Steel vs. Aluminum Materials

-There are various materials to choose from when it comes to hitching cargo carriers.
+There are various materials to choose from when hitching cargo carriers.
 However, most options have now settled on steel and aluminum.
 Similar in texture and look, these two materials have their own advantages and disadvantages.
 The good news is that carriers are widely available with both materials.

 Steel cargo carriers are recommended for their robust profile and impressive durability.
-It is hard to find such a durable metal at such an affordable price, and for this reason, steel is widely used in the industry.
-It is also recommended to choose products which are actually made entirely from steel, as a few insertions might be actually made from other materials.
+It is hard to find such a durable metal at such an affordable price, so steel is widely used in the industry.
+Choosing products made entirely from steel is also recommended, as a few insertions might be made from other materials.
 Steel is also easy to maintain and to powder coat if and when needed.
-Most importantly, steel can offer a weight capacity of up to 500lbs, which is impressive given the affordability of some of the available designs.
+Most importantly, steel can offer a weight capacity of up to 500 lbs, which is impressive given the affordability of some available designs.

 Aluminum is another great alternative.
 Its main advantage is that it is lighter than steel.
 For this reason, a carried can be around 20% lighter than steel alternatives.
-It puts less pressure on the hitch and less pressure on the back while being carried.
+It puts less pressure on the hitch and the back while being carried.
 At the same time, it generally maintains the same maximum load capacity as steel.
-It is not unusual to see aluminum hitch cargo carries a weight capacity of 500lbs.
-At the same time, aluminum is easier to work with as it can bend at a lower temperature, and the designs which can result from this can be more complex.
+It is not unusual to see aluminum hitch cargo carries a weight capacity of 500 lbs.
+At the same time, aluminum is easier to work with as it can bend at a lower temperature, and its designs can be more complex.

-When it comes to long-term use, there is no clear winner between these two materials.
-A winner can only be chosen in relation to what the driver or user actually needs.
-If the driver needs the ultimate robust design, a steel carrier is recommended.
-If the driver has a back issue or doesn’t want to deal with the hassle of heavy cargo carriers, an aluminum alternative is recommended.
+Regarding long-term use, there is no clear winner between these two materials.
+A winner can only be chosen in relation to what the driver or user needs.
+A steel carrier is recommended if the driver needs the ultimate robust design.
+An aluminum alternative is recommended if the driver has a back issue or doesn’t want to deal with the hassle of heavy cargo carriers.
 The main difference between these two types of hitch cargo carries comes in actual practicality and functionality.
-It doesn’t necessarily take into account the materials themselves as much as many people would think.
+It doesn’t necessarily consider the materials themselves as much as many people would think.

 Tubular vs. Mesh Designs

 Both steel and aluminum are used across a range of products.
-They are used in various designs, and they represent an interesting choice for those seeking to find a suitable product for their own type of cargo.
-Tubular designs are usually made from steel, and they are widely used for the frame of the hitch cargo carrier, although the same would apply to aluminum alternatives.
+They are used in various designs and represent an interesting choice for those seeking to find a suitable product for their own type of cargo.
+Tubular designs are usually made from steel and are widely used for the frame of the hitch cargo carrier, although the same applies to aluminum alternatives.
 However, the bottom part of the hitch cargo carrier can come in different designs.

 The bottom part of the carriers is usually made with steel mesh designs recommended for objects of different sizes.
 They can be further reinforced with a few metal tubes underneath.
-Other hitch cargo carriers come with no mesh at all, just a few simple metal tubes along with the carrier.
-It means that they are not recommended for small objects unless they are actually placed in boxes before being put on the hitch cargo carried.
+Other hitch cargo carriers come with no mesh, just a few simple metal tubes along with the carrier.
+It means they are not recommended for small objects unless placed in boxes before being put on the hitch cargo carried.

 While these differences are small, they can certainly be important in the long term.
 For example, the mesh carriers need more time to clean.
-While the cleaning itself is not complicated, it may take more time than cleaning a tubular design.
-If the carries are used often on dirt roads, this problem can shortly become important, and it can even see drivers looking for a replacement sooner than expected.
+While the cleaning itself is not complicated, it may take longer than cleaning a tubular design.
+If the carriers are used often on dirt roads, this problem can shortly become important, and it can even see drivers looking for a replacement sooner than expected.

 Coat Finish

 With powder coat finish being the most popular, hitch cargo carriers can be used for long periods of time.
-However, most carriers are not actually protected on the inside of the steel tubes, and it is clear water can enter here as well.
+However, most carriers are not protected on the inside of the steel tubes, and it is clear water can also enter here.
 It is why, in time, the signs of corrosion become evident.

-Just looking over a few specialized online forums finds plenty of complaints from users who fight rust even a few years down the line.
-Some of them who are actually more prepared can even go as far as to use a spray painter as soon as they get their hands on the hitch cargo carrier.
+Just looking over a few specialized online forums finds plenty of complaints from users who fight rust even a few years later.
+Some of them who are more prepared can even go as far as to use a spray painter as soon as they get their hands on the hitch cargo carrier.
 This means there are reduced chances of actually getting the most out of their seemingly durable carriers for many.
-But most users should not use paint sprayers but rather choose products made with good durability from the factory.
+But most users should not use paint sprayers but choose products made with good durability from the factory.

-At the same time, it is not likely that the carrier would be used on the car every day.
+At the same time, it is not likely that the carrier would be used on the car daily.
 Since it is not used, it is placed in storage.
-If the storage air humidity is not acceptable, it can be the biggest enemy for most hitch carriers.
-It is important to consider the impact the higher humidity level has on the metal.
+If the storage air humidity is unacceptable, it can be the biggest enemy for most hitch carriers.
+It is important to consider the higher humidity level’s impact on the metal.

-For example, the carrier should not be stored in basements where the lack of proper air circulation can lead to rust and even mold development.
+For example, the carrier should not be stored in basements where proper air circulation can lead to rust and mold development.
 At the same time, leaving the carrier out in the rain isn’t an option either.
 It is why there should be plenty of reliable alternatives, such as the dry air from the garage.

 Those who want to ensure their carriers will not be damaged by humidity in time also need to consider other dangers.
 Nothing can quite compare to high humidity, but salt from the winter roads can also be corrosive.
-It is why most drivers should actually make an effort to clean their hitch cargo carriers right after a trip on winter roads.
-The salt may not even be visible at first glance, but basic warm water with soap can go a long way when it comes to removing the small particles that can erode the metal’s surface.
-In a way, this is similar to the car’s maintenance, which also needs to be cleaned.
+It is why most drivers should try to clean their hitch cargo carriers right after a trip on winter roads.
+The salt may not even be visible at first glance, but basic warm water with soap can go a long way when removing the small particles that can erode the metal’s surface.
+This is similar to the car’s maintenance, which must be cleaned.

 Safety Features

 There are not many safety features to consider for a hitch cargo carrier.
-However, they are serious safety concerns even in small numbers.
+However, they are serious safety concerns, even in small numbers.
 Of course, the obvious safety issue comes with the blocked tail lights.
 In this situation, it is doubtful to escape the law, and the police can even take action if they are not visible on the road.
-For this purpose, included safety lights can go far for all traffic participants.
-These lights can also go far when it comes to the integrity of the car, especially when in reverse in a tight space with low lights.
+For this purpose, including safety lights can go far for all traffic participants.
+These lights can also go far regarding the car’s integrity, especially when in reverse in a tight space with low lights.

-Like the taillights, which can come as standard or be added from third-party merchandisers, reflective strips are highly recommended.
+Reflective strips are highly recommended, like the taillights, which can come as standard or be added by third-party merchandisers.
 Most designs come with no reflective strips at all.
 Those that offer them come with 4 to 6 reflective strips, which sometimes need to be added to the installation process.
-Drivers are advised to actually use these reflective strips, regardless of the tail lights situation.
-It is why they can be a major safety benefit both during the day and during the night.
+Drivers are advised to use these reflective strips, regardless of the tail lights situation.
+It is why they can be a major safety benefit both during the day and at night.

 If the lights and reflective stripes are obvious safety features, the locking mechanism of the rack isn’t.
 It is now mandatory for the hitch cargo carriers to lock well, and there are a few accessories that can even eliminate rattle.
 But is rattle truly a safety issue?
-When it comes to wobbling and the possibility of the cargo load moving around, it is definitely a safety issue.
-Furthermore, it is also recommended to choose a design that works well in terms of stability, and in this case, even the leading options can struggle.
+It is a safety issue regarding wobbling and the possibility of the cargo load moving around.
+Furthermore, it is also recommended to choose a design that works well in terms of stability; in this case, even the leading options can struggle.
 However, the best manufacturers advise drivers to evenly distribute the weight on the cargo carrier to eliminate some of these problems.

 Design Flexibility

-If most hitch cargo carriers can struggle with proper freedom and flexibility, it is not the case for all designs.
-Foldable designs might be more expensive, they might take longer to install, and they might even be more problematic in the long term if not taken care of.
+If most hitch cargo carriers can struggle with proper freedom and flexibility, this is not the case for all designs.
+Foldable designs might be more expensive, take longer to install, and even be more problematic in the long term if not taken care of.
 But at the same time, their practicality is impressive.

-So instead of taking the carrier of the car, drivers can fold it up and continue their journey.
-Those without a foldable design might need to take the carrier off the car when trying to park in the garage.
+So, instead of taking the car’s carrier, drivers can fold it up and continue their journey.
+Those without a foldable design might need to take the carrier off the car when parking in the garage.
 At the same time, they can also struggle with other issues, such as carrying the cargo carrier from one place to another.
 In many cases, it is important to know that the designs also come with other smaller characteristics, which may impact how the carrier performs in time.

 A folded shank design is highly superior for several reasons.
-First of all, it represents a solution easier to deal with when cleaning the carrier.
+First, it represents a solution that is easier to deal with when cleaning the carrier.
 Being situated higher above the ground, it doesn’t get dirty as fast.

-At the same time, it is also important to know that this design is only offered on the best hitch cargo carriers, and not all users can have access to it.
-But it also impacts those who need to drive on hills and specifically off-road.
-Since a low carrier can hit the ground in many cases, these types of folded shanks can go far for that extra freedom of movement for the car.
+At the same time, it is also important to know that this design is only offered on the best hitch cargo carriers, and not all users can access it.
+But it also impacts those who need to drive on hills, specifically off-road.
+Since a low carrier can hit the ground in many cases, these folded shanks can go far for that extra freedom of movement for the car.
 It is also important to note that the higher the carrier, the bigger the chances of the rear window being blocked.

 So it might be a matter of compromise for many drivers.
-It is why, for safety purposes, rear visibility should not be compromised.
-Furthermore, rear visibility should be a matter of priority, even above the cleanliness of the hitch cargo carrier.
+This is why, for safety purposes, rear visibility should not be compromised.
+Furthermore, rear visibility should be a priority, even above the cleanliness of the hitch cargo carrier.

 Vehicle Fit

 Most hitch cargo carriers can be mounted on a 2” hitch receiver.
-It represents a universal mount solution, and it is standard for many cars out of the factory.
+It represents a universal mount solution and is standard for many cars out of the factory.
 However, smaller hitch receivers might need adapters in a few rare cases.

-But most importantly, the hitch carrier should actually fit the vehicle when it comes to safety.
-It is recommended they do not obstruct the taillights and, even worse, the visibility in the rearview mirrors.
+But most importantly, the hitch carrier should fit the vehicle when it comes to safety.
+They are recommended not to obstruct the taillights and, even worse, the visibility in the rearview mirrors.
 It is why the cargo carrier should not be wider than the car, which can be the case with a few hatchbacks with aftermarket hitch receivers.

 Included Accessories

 Most hitch cargo carriers don’t come with any accessories at all.
 Usually, the driver is responsible for purchasing them separately.
 Mandatory accessories include a few straps or a securing cargo net.
 Other accessories can include extra reflective strips or locking mechanisms.
-However, there are a few hitch carriers that come with all of them included in the pack.
-These packs might be more expensive from the start, but they are certainly the most practical option for saving time and possibly money.
+However, a few hitch carriers come with all of them included in the pack.
+These packs might be more expensive from the start, but they are the most practical option for saving time and money.

 Other accessories can include anti-theft locks and even anti-rattle mechanisms.
-In the end, purchasing them separately can be better in terms of quality, but it will take more time to research each product individually.
+In the end, purchasing them separately can be better in quality, but it will take more time to research each product individually.

 Compatibility With Roof Cargo Carrier

 Those who want to carry extensive sporting equipment or additional cargo might not be satisfied with a simple hitch-mounted carrier.
-Apart from the space in the trunk, drivers could potentially have the ability to mount a roof cargo carrier as well.
+Apart from the space in the trunk, drivers could be able to mount a roof cargo carrier as well.
 For this reason, they need to ensure there is some level of practicality with these two types of carriers when mounted together.

 Accessories to Buy for a Hitch Cargo Carrier

-There are a few problems to consider when it comes to a hitch cargo carrier.
-As it comes from third-party manufacturers and not from the car’s manufacturer, there are certain issues to deal with.
+There are a few problems to consider regarding a hitch cargo carrier.
+There are certain issues to deal with as it comes from third-party manufacturers, not the car’s manufacturer.
 One of them is the rattling.
-The second most important issue to deal with is the safety of the carrier.
-At the same time, the safety and stability of the cargo are important as well.
+The second most important issue to deal with is the carrier’s safety.
+At the same time, the cargo’s safety and stability are also important.

 All of these problems are dealt with on an individual level.
-Looking at what drivers need and their complaints will lead to the following list of recommended and even mandatory accessories that may be included with the cargo carrier but which, most likely, need to be purchased separately.
+Looking at what drivers need and their complaints will lead to the following list of recommended and mandatory accessories that may be included with the cargo carrier but most likely need to be purchased separately.

 Anti-Rattle Hitch Stabilizer